 - Parking Fees

-In addition to the normal price, visitors have to pay local taxes when booking "The Pelican ( 3 Bedroom apts )", as well as any other fees that may be required depending on their situation, including a pet fee, earlier check-in or later check-out fee, or a pool heater fee for private pool usage during the autumn or spring months.
+In addition to the regular charge, visitors must pay local taxes when booking "Quiet retreat located near Springer's Point Nature Preserve.", as well as various other fees that may be mandatory depending on their circumstances, including a pet charge, earlier check-in or late check-out fee, or a pool heater fee for private pool usage during the autumn or spring months.

 Book your Vacation Property